ctf-wiki/ctf-wiki/docs/index-en.md

-**mkdocs Locally deployed websites are dynamically updated, ie when you modify and save the md file, the refresh page will be dynamically updated. **
+**mkdocs Locally deployed websites are dynamically updated, i.e. when you modify and save the md file, refreshing the page and the contents will be dynamically updated. **